Federal Drug Schedules Include:

 The penalties for a convicted drug crime in Louisville depend on the Schedule classification of the drug, the amount, and the charges.
 For questions about your specific drug crime charges, contact our firm today.

-Understanding the Consequences of Drug Crimes
+Consequences of Drug Crimes in Louisville

 Being charged with a drug crime can have serious consequences that can impact your life for years to come.
 It is important to understand the potential legal and personal ramifications of drug offenses, as well as the importance of having a skilled drug crimes lawyer on your side.

-- Damage to personal and professional reputation
+- Damage to personal and professional reputation that may follow you long after your case is over

-- Loss of educational opportunities
+- Loss of educational opportunities such as scholarships, financial aid, or admission to certain programs

-- Strained relationships with family and friends
+- Strained relationships with family and friends due to stress, stigma, and changes in daily life

-- Emotional and psychological distress
+- Emotional and psychological distress including anxiety, depression, and fear about the future

 Having an experienced Louisville drug crimes lawyer can make a significant difference in the outcome of your case.
 They can help you navigate the complex legal system, protect your rights, and work towards the best possible outcome, whether it's negotiating a plea deal, getting charges reduced, or fighting for your innocence in court.

 A Class D drug felony in Kentucky is possession of controlled substances.
-Class D felonies also include possession of firearms by a convicted felon, unauthorized use of a credit card involving a sum of money between $500 and $1,000, stalking in the first degree.
+Class D felonies also include possession of firearms by a convicted felon, unauthorized use of a credit card involving a sum of money between $500 and $1,000, and stalking in the first degree.

 Is Drug Possession a Felony in Kentucky?